20+ Ideas for an Energizing and Fun Brain Break for Kids

 11. 5-4-3-2-1 Grounding Technique

 Another effective mindfulness brain break is the 5-4-3-2-1 grounding technique.
-In this activity, children identify five things they see, four things they can touch, three things they hear, two things they smell, and one thing they taste.
-This technique helps bring attention to the present moment and can quickly calm anxious feelings.
+In this activity, kids need to list five things they can see, four things they can touch, three things they can hear, two things they can smell, and one thing they can taste.
+This technique helps bring their attention to the present moment, and can quickly calm them down if they're feeling anxious.

-Neuroscientists and mindfulness experts agree that the brain functions better when the body is relaxed.
+Neuroscientists and mindfulness experts both agree that the brain works a lot better when the body is relaxed.

 best brain breaks for kids